 Tips for preparing your electronics for shipping

-- Be sure to remove all media, such as DVDs, CDs, or tapes from the item you are packing
+- Be sure to remove all media from the item you are packing

 - Unplug and wipe down your electronics